 1. Directional High Frequencies: General, as frequencies increase, most speakers become more directional in their output.
 As such, having the speaker at ear level will achieve the best results.

 2. Drive Unit Angles and Sound Direction: In a surround sound system, you will have different types of speakers and different drivers.
 You will find that their interaction change at different angles.
 In fact, a center channel speaker will also have two drivers.

 Most offer two-way center designs, laid out in a horizontal woofer-tweeter-woofer setup.
 Now, if the speaker’s high-frequency driver isn’t radiating sound toward your ears, the sound quality will diminish.

 Is A Centre Channel Speaker Necessary?

 The center channel speaker is very essential.
-It does most of the work in a surround sound setup, this makes it the most important speaker.
+It does most of the work in a surround sound setup, which makes it the most important speaker.

-Most of the action and dialogue in a movie happens at the center on your screen, this implies that the center channel is the one reproducing it.
+Most of the action and dialogue in a movie happens at the center of your screen, this implies that the center channel is the one reproducing it.